matplotlib/mpl-altair/_posts/altair-to-mpl-line.md

 ![png](pics/altair-to-mpl-line_0.png)

 ## Matplotlib
-In Matplotlib, just like with a categorical scatter plot, we have to plot a new line for every location.
+In Matplotlib, just like with a [categorical scatter plot]({{ site.baseurl }}{% link _posts/2018-08-15-altair-to-mpl-scatter-part2.md %}), we have to plot a new line for every location.
-Specifying a label with each line allows us to generate a legend with `ax.legend()`.
+Specifying a label for each line allows us to generate a legend with `ax.legend()`.
 ```python
 import matplotlib.pyplot as plt
 fig, ax = plt.subplots()